percivalgambit/according-to-japlan/content/post/sgdq-day-3.md

 +++

-Today we woke up extra early to see a speedrun of the game [I am Bread](http://www.iambreadgame.com/overview/), a weird game about bread.
+Today we woke up extra early to see a speedrun of the game [I am Bread](http://www.iambreadgame.com/overview/), a weird game about bread that one review said "[has] five stars for music, but two for the game".
 Afterwards, Aaron went to the cafe to do work and Michelle and I went back to the hotel room, had breakfast, and watched an episode of [Tsurezure Children](https://en.wikipedia.org/wiki/Tsurezure_Children) while we were waiting for the pizza we had ordered the previous day.
 We finally got our pizza and ate a few slices for lunch.
 I was very tired at this point, so I took a nap